These Fraction of a Group Word Problems are a great way for children to analyze and understand fractions when they are presented as parts of a set.

 We had played games with this concept, done the clip cards from this fraction set, and had worked on it in through some worksheets in our math curriculum.
 But now that it was time for some word problems….we were stuck.

 What is Fraction of a Set Word Problems

-There are two main type of fractions of a set word problems.
+There are two main types of fractions of set word problems.
 The first type gives children information about the part, and then the children have to figure out what the whole is.
 The other one will tell you information about the whole, and the children will have to figure out about the part.